U.S. has potential of becoming coronavirus epicenter, says WHO

 Over the past 24 hours, 85 percent of new cases were from Europe and the United States, WHO spokeswoman Margaret Harris told reporters.
 Of those, 40 percent were from the United States.

-Asked whether the United States could become the new epicentre, Harris said: “We are now seeing a very large acceleration in cases in the U.S. So it does have that potential.
+Asked whether the United States could become the new epicenter, Harris said: “We are now seeing a very large acceleration in cases in the U.S. So it does have that potential.

 “...They (the United States) have a very large outbreak and an outbreak that is increasing in intensity,” Harris added.